 After spending a few nights out shooting the aurora you will be able to narrow down the best ways of focusing which work for you.
 I have 8 different methods which I currently use to focus at night depending on the situation which I’m shooting.

 It’s great to have a “bag of tricks” for each of your photography skill sets, this way if you ever run into trouble, you can pull out one of these tricks without ever skipping a beat.

 Experimentation and practice are key to finding out what works and what doesn’t!

 There are a few different options for focusing at night.
 Each of these methods work well for any type of night photography and some also work for landscape photography.

 It’s much easier to focus during the day than at night, for both you and your camera’s autofocus software.
 Since focusing is one of the hardest parts of night / low light photography, getting this step out of the way during the daytime is always best practice.

 Follow these easy steps to get started...

 This is a reference point that you will be able to use when returning to shoot at night or in low light.
 I’ve personally marked my lens using a silver Sharpie, allowing me to see the mark at night without using a headlamp or light.

-I’ve provided 2 more of my favorite focusing methods in the Free 40 Page Night Sky Exploration and Adventure eBook bundle.
+I’ve provided 4 more of my favorite focusing methods in the free 70 page ebook linked below.